Asterisk - The Open Source Telephony Project GIT-master-20e40a9

 Friendly name of the taskprocessor.
 Subsystem is appended after the name's NULL terminator.

-References ast_log, LOG_ERROR, ast_taskprocessor::name, and NULL.
+References ast_log, LOG_ERROR, ast_taskprocessor::name, NULL, and ast_taskprocessor_listener::tps.

 Referenced by ast_serializer_pool_set_alerts(), ast_sip_get_distributor_serializer(), distributor(), grow(), record_serializer(), shrink(), sip_options_apply_aor_configuration(), and sip_options_contact_add_task().